vitessio/website/content/en/docs/23.0/get-started/vttestserver-docker-image.md

 ### Persisting container data

-If you wish to keep the state of the test container across reboots, such as when running the vttestserver container as a database container in local application development environments, you may optionally pass the `--persistent_mode` flag, along with a `--data_dir` directory which is bound to a docker volume.
+If you wish to keep the state of the test container across reboots, such as when running the vttestserver container as a database container in local application development environments, you may optionally pass the `--persistent-mode` flag, along with a `--data-dir` directory which is bound to a docker volume.
 Due to a bug, the `--port` argument must also be present for correct operation.

-When running in this mode, underlying MySQL table schemas, their data, and the Vitess VSchema objects are persisted under the provided `--data_dir`.
+When running in this mode, underlying MySQL table schemas, their data, and the Vitess VSchema objects are persisted under the provided `--data-dir`.

 For example: